About Us

 Ecological Coordinator

-Aurora grew up on an Audubon center in Nebraska where her love for birds and all things nature turned into a lifelong passion.
-In her role as Ecological Coordinator, Aurora works to facilitate and assist with research projects, execute wildlife and land stewardship, and work with regional leaders and partners to promote conservation along the Georgia coast.
+Haley has worked in a variety of habitats and ecosystems throughout the US, but she has always loved working in the southeast the most.
+In her role as Ecological Coordinator, Haley works to facilitate and assist with research projects, execute wildlife and land stewardship, and work with regional leaders and partners to promote conservation along the Georgia coast.

 View More